ibanyan/TIDBYT-WS1Devices/README.md

 - Edit the app file you want to use (WSONEDevices.star and/or WSONEDevByType.star) and paste in the required info from your tenant.
 - Save the file.

-Send the apps to your TIDBYT.
+Send the apps to your TIDBYT:

 - Open Terminal (macOS and Linux) or Command Line (Windows) and change to the folder where your saved the edited files (WSONEDevices.star and/or WSONEDevByType.star)
 - Type: pixlet render NameOfApp.star
 - e.g. pixlet render WSONEDevices.star